Naturaily/Naturaily-netlify/_career/junior-node-js-developer.md

 ---
 published: true
-title: Junior Node.js Developer
+title: Junior Node.js Developer - check the job offer and apply
 description: >-
-  There is one piece missing in our organization!
-We believe it is you, Naturaily.
+  We need you to be: commercially experienced in backend development (at least 6 months), familiar with ES6/TypeScript, experienced in using SQL databases, experienced in using git >>
 layout: career-offer
 image: '/assets/images/[Junior_Nodejs_Developer].png'
 location: